juangallostra/simple-json-server/README.md

   -u URL, --url URL     Set a fake url for the server, defaults to localhost
 ```

+As stated above, the default values are `80` for the port, `localhost` for the hostname and `db.json` as the configuration file.

 ### Examples

 To specify a hostname, port and JSON file from where to extract data and endpoints: